OguzPastirmaci/oke-oracle-linux-gpu-operator/ol8.md

 git clone https://gitlab.com/nvidia/container-images/cuda.git
 ```

-### Use the Rocky Linux 8 Dockerfiles as base
+### Use the Rocky Linux 8 Dockerfile as base
-We will use the Rocky Linux 8 Dockerfiles as our base and make changes.
+We will use the Rocky Linux 8 Dockerfile as our base and make changes.

 ```